 There has also been a lot of criticism for players wanting to play on “super teams”, teams that are stacked with a lot of talent.
 Old school players don’t believe that these type of teams are good for quality basketball, believing that talented players should want to beat each other instead of joining forces.
 The super teams may not have been birthed by the AAU but it has certainly popularized them for younger players.
 They play on this circuit for years alongside some of the best players in their states.
 For example, growing up Greg Oden, Mike Conley and Daquean Cook all played on the same team since 8th grade.
 It also led to them all committing to Ohio State together.
 While it may not be a bad thing for a lot of people, it becomes a little bit dangerous.
 Assembling massive amount of talents on one college team leads to extremely high expectations and if they aren’t met, it somehow hurts these players’ professional stocks.
 That isn’t exactly fair for these young men.

 Ultimately, the AAU does a lot of great things for college basketball and for the development of young players around the nation.
 It may have its flaws but it has a lot of success.
 Many of their alumni are all star basketball talents in the NBA and a lot of them would probably credit their time in the AAU circuit as a big reason for that success.
 Nothing is ever perfect but I do believe that the benefits the AAU provides definitely outweigh the failures of it.

-Topics: AAU Basketball
+Tags: AAU Basketball